gvwilson/sensibleadventures/cloudherd/cloudherd.md

 asking for a whole orange when she'd already talked her mother into a half.

-Somehow everyone eventually realized that they agreed with Indy's decision or that they were so outnumbered as to make further argument pointless.
+Somehow everyone eventually realized that they agreed with Indy's decision or were so outnumbered as to make further argument pointless.
+Even Aft gave in, grumbling that someone who hadn't lost his wits needed to look them over.
 After that, it only took them a few minutes to gather what they needed.
 Rockfalls and avalanches were common in the mountains, and they had lifted more than one tinker or trader out of a difficult spot.
 Coils of hemp rope with spider-silk